 Does a Psychiatrist go to medical school?

 Yes, a Psychiatrist does go to Medical school.
-To further explain, prospective students wanting to pursue a career as a Psychiatrist must first complete undergraduate courses, followed by medical school.
+To further explain, a prospective student, wanting to pursue a career as a Psychiatrist must first complete high school (or a GED) and undergraduate courses, followed by medical school.
 Most medical school programs last four years.
-After graduating from an Allopathic medical school (MD degree) or Osteopathic medical school (DO degree), medical students must successfully complete a residency in general Psychiatry to become fully board certified.
-More information about the path to becoming a Psychiatrist may be found here.
+After graduating from an Allopathic medical school (Doctor of Medicine - MD degree) or Osteopathic medical school (DO degree), medical students must successfully complete a residency in general Psychiatry to obtain the credentials needed to get a license and become fully board certified.
+More information about the path to become a Psychiatrist may be found here.

 Where does a Psychiatrist work?

 Psychiatrists treat mental health disorders and can work in several different environments including the inpatient at a hospital and outpatient medical clinics.
 In the hospital, Psychiatrists meet with hospitalized patients where they can diagnose medical diseases or disorders, start a new prescription, change prescription medications, order and interpret laboratory tests, and counsel patients.
 In the outpatient clinic setting, Psychiatrists do many of the same things.
 However, the majority of time spent seeing patients in the outpatient setting consists of counseling patients and managing medications.

 Check out our recent Livestream on Youtube about the State of Psychiatry.
 Click on the image!